Moonpig/tech-test-node-backend/README.md

 Please treat these as a remote data source, rather than manually downloading and integrating into your application locally.

+## Notes

+We have provided a notes file `NOTES.md` for any notes that you wish to add that could help your application such as explaining why you've made certain decisions or any incomplete aspects of your solution.

+Please timebox your efforts to 4 hours.
+Add any comments or suggestions for further improvements to the NOTES.md file.
+While we are not expecting a fully feature-complete solution, we are looking for the same mindset you would apply to production code — such as trade-offs, maintainability, and API design and engineering best practices.
+We are particularly interested in evaluating your technical capability and approach to problem solving.

+For your convenience we've made this a template repository so you can easily create a private copy.

+Please commit frequently so we can see your approach and ensure you submit the .git folder alongside your code.
+When it comes to submission please follow the instructions provided in the email you were sent.

 ## Endpoints

 ### `/cards`